rewe-digital/composer/readme.md

 **Specify assets required for included content**

 Content fragments usually need some assets like css and/or javascript to work.
-For this. content responses can mark asset links using a special data attribute.
+For this. content responses can mark asset links resp. script includes in their head section using a special data attribute.
 The name of this attribute is *data-rd-options* and can be changed via configuration.
-If an asset link in the html head of the content response contains the `data-rd-options` attribute with value `include`, this link is included in the head of the document returned to the caller.
+If an asset link/script in the html head of the content response contains the `data-rd-options` attribute with value `include`, this link/script is included in the head of the document returned to the caller.

 *Example*
 ```